awsdocs/amazon-elasticache-docs/doc_source/redis/ElastiCache-Getting-Started-Tutorials-Create-Cluster-and-Users.md

     If not specified, cluster will be created with 1 primary and 1 replica.
     :param ReplicationGroupDescription: Description for the cluster.
     :param ReplicationGroupId: Mandatory name for the cluster.
-    :param UserGroupIds: Mandatory list of user groups to be assigned to the cluster.
+    :param UserGroupIds: The ID of the user group to be assigned to the cluster.
     :param SecurityGroupIds: List of security groups to be assigned.
 If not defined, default will be used
     :param CacheSubnetGroupName: subnet group where the cluster will be placed.
 If not defined, default will be used.
     :return: dictionary with the API results